 Can you charge a 48-volt golf cart with a regular charger?

-The answer to this question depends on the make and model of your golf cart.
+The answer to this question depends on the make and model.
 Most 48-volt golf carts can be charged using a standard household outlet.

 However, it’s important to check the specifications of your specific cart before plugging in, as some may require a more powerful outlet.